 Australia's public healthcare system

 The Australian healthcare system is made up of a mixture of services funded by the Australian Government and private health insurance.
-Australian residents are automatically covered for many hospital and medical costs under the Government’s Medicare scheme, however, many choose to take out additional cover for medical expenses with private health insurance.
+Australian residents are automatically covered for many hospital and medical costs under the Government’s Medicare scheme.
+However, many choose to take out additional cover for medical expenses through Australian private health insurance.

-Medicare is a national scheme providing Australian residents (and some overseas visitors with Reciprocal Benefits) with free or subsidised health services (check your eligibility here).
+Medicare is the public Australian healthcare system that provides residents (and some overseas visitors who have Reciprocal Benefits) with free or subsidised health services.
+You can check your eligibility on the Services Australia website).
 Medicare will cover the costs for part or all of the following services:

 • seeing a GP or specialist